Neighborhoods of Omaha, Nebraska

-The neighborhoods of Omaha are a diverse collection of community areas and specific enclaves.
+The neighborhoods of Omaha are a collection of historic and modern neighborhoods and specific ethnic and racial enclaves.
 They are spread throughout the Omaha metro area, and are all on the Nebraska side of the Missouri River.
+They include residential, retail, industrial, and mixed use facilitates connected through streets, sidewalks, bicycle and walking trails, and highways.

 History

 Omaha's original neighborhoods were clustered around the original settlement area near 12th and Jackson Street.
 On the southwest corner of that intersection William P. Snowden, the city's first settler, built the St. Nicholas Hotel in 1854, three years before the city was incorporated.
 Early neighborhoods included the Sporting District and the Burnt District.
 In the early decades after settlement the city expanded, building the Near North Side, Sheelytown (Irish immigrants), and housing districts throughout what is now Downtown Omaha.

 In the 1880s the next wave of development occurred where land was available at downtown's southern and western edges, including: Bemis Park, Dahlman, Deer Park, Dogtown, Gifford Park, Hanscom Park, and Kountze Place and Little Bohemia.